 Why you should hire a personal trainer:

-I mentioned earlier that I’m a certified personal trainer so you might be expecting me to say that everyone should hire a trainer, but I actually don’t think everyone needs a trainer.
+I mentioned earlier that I’m a certified personal trainer so you might be expecting me to say that everyone should hire a trainer.
+The truth is, I actually don’t think everyone needs a trainer.
 But instead of covering why some people don’t need a trainer, let’s talk about why some people do.
 If any of these statements apply to you, a trainer could be right for you:

 - You need coaching in behavioral change and goal setting